 - Identifying and developing capabilities of individuals to lead others effectively (leader development).

-- Creating organisational structures and a culture that encourage and enable leadership.
+- Creating organisational structures and cultures that encourage and enable leadership.

 Developing individual leaders